eficode-academy/artifactory-katas/jenkins-build/README.md

 * Q: I have multiple stages that I want to upload artifacts from, but I can only do one upload per build.
   * A: You have two options: make several builds and loose traceability between them, or wait with uploading till all artifacts have been produced limiting the measurement of maturity progression.
 * Q: Should I move or copy my artifacts when i promote?
-  * A: Artifactory prefer to make virtual repositories spanning several local ones to copy.
+  * A: Artifactory prefer move and then make virtual repositories spanning several local ones, than to copy.
 Remember that if you copy, then the properties are not propagated to the other instances of the same artifact.
 * Q: while promoting the build, I want to append new properties to the artifacts.
   * A: Unfortunately you cannot do that via the plugin.
 The rest API on the other hand have that capability, so please look at our [curl promotion](.promote_curl.md)